DanielVanshtein/Test_Engineer_Challenge_Daniel_Vanshtein_BDD/ReadMe.md

 # Test Engineer Challenge - Temperature Converter

+### ABOUT:
+* A temperature converter functionality that works through a browser is being tested in this repository.
-This repository contains a maven framework that has:
+* This repository contains a maven framework that has:

 ## Main Package - Developer
 * This is where the actual code/build for the temperature converter is.